odygrd/quill/README.md

     * Rotating log files [Work in progress]
     * Daily log files [Work in progress]
  * Multiple thread-safe Loggers

-## Design Goals
-There are many C++ logging libraries out there.
-Quill had these design goals:

-- **Low latency not high throughput**.
-The main priority is set on reducing the latency on caller threads as much as possible.
-There is only one backend consumer thread responsible for writing the log file and how quickly we right to the file comes as a second priority.

 ## Supported Compilers
 (TODO: Update compiler list)